Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Convergence Analysis

 \begin{remark} Assumption~\ref{assump:net1} and Assumption~\ref{assump:weight}(a) imply $\rho<1$ and $\|(\mathbf{W}-\mathbf{J})^t\|_2=\rho^t$.
 Using the norm bound $\|(\bW - \mathbf{J})^{t}\|_\infty \leq \sqrt{m}\,\|(\mathbf{W}-\mathbf{J})^t\|_2$, we infer that Assumption~\ref{assump:weight}(b) holds with $c_m\leq \sqrt{m}$. \end{remark}

-Several rules of choosing $\overline{\mathbf{W}}$ have been proposed in the literature satisfying Assumption \ref{assump:weight}, such as the Laplacian, the Metropolis-Hasting, and the maximum-degree weights rules; see, e.g., \cite{Nedic_Olshevsky_Rabbat2018} and references therein.
+Assumption~\ref{assump:weight}(a) requires $\overline{\bf W}$ being a consensus-forcing matrix with sparsity pattern matching the topolgy of communication network graph $\mathcal{G}$.
+When implementing the DGT algorithm~\eqref{alg:DGT} with $w_{ij} = \overline{w}_{ij}$, step~\eqref{eq:tracking} can be executed via one-hop communication with each agent's immediate neighbors.
+Several rules of choosing $\overline{\mathbf{W}}$ have been proposed in the literature satisfying Assumption \ref{assump:weight}, such as the Laplacian, the Metropolis-Hasting, and the maximum-degree weights rules; see, e.g., \citep{Nedic_Olshevsky_Rabbat2018} and references therein.
+When the connectivity of $\mathcal{G}$ is relatively weak, it may be beneficial to run multiple communication rounds to accelerate information propagation.
+This is realized by letting ${\bW} = P_K (\overline{\bW})$.
 When $K>1$, $K$ rounds of communications per iteration $t$ are employed.
-For instance, this can be performed using the same given reference matrix $\overline{\mathbf{W}}$ (satisfying Assumption~\ref{assump:weight}) in each communication exchange, resulting in $\bar{\rho}=\|\overline{\mathbf{W}}-\mathbf{J}\|_2$ and $\mathbf{W}=\overline{\mathbf{W}}^K$.
-Such a $\mathbf{W}$ satisfies Assumption~\ref{assump:weight}, with $\rho=\overline{\rho}^K$.
-Faster information mixing can be obtained using suitably designed polynomials $P_K(\overline{\mathbf W})$, such as Chebyshev \cite{auzinger2011iterative,scaman2017optimal} or orthogonal (a.k.a.
-Jacobi) \cite{Berthier2020} polynomials.
+For instance, by letting $\bW = \overline{\bW}^K$, the connectivity parameter can be improved from $\bar{\rho} = \|\overline{\mathbf{W}}-\mathbf{J}\|_2$ to $\|\overline{\mathbf{W}}^K-\mathbf{J}\|_2 = \bar{\rho}^K$.
+Faster information mixing can be obtained using suitably designed polynomials $P_K(\overline{\mathbf W})$, such as Chebyshev \citep{auzinger2011iterative,scaman2017optimal} or orthogonal (a.k.a.
+Jacobi) \citep{Berthier2020} polynomials.

-It is worth noting that the NetLASSO algorithm contains as special instance, the PGD when the graph $\mathcal G$ is a star-network.
-In this setting, by electing the first node as the master node (star center), a natural implementation of the PGD is described in Algorithm~\ref{alg:NetLasso-star}.
-Clearly, the iterates $\{\btheta^t\}$ generated by Algorithm~\ref{alg:NetLasso-star} coincide with the iterates $\{\btheta^t_i\}$ of Algorithm~\ref{alg:netlasso}, $i=1,\ldots m$, using the mixing matrix $\bW = \bW' \bW'^{\top}$, with $\bW' = 1/\sqrt{m}[\mathbf{1}_{m}, \mathbf{0}_{m \times m-1}]$.
-Note that the resulting $\bW$ is the same as that of a complete graph, but the implementation as in Algorithm~\ref{alg:NetLasso-star} is more communication efficient.
+It is worth noting that the DGT algorithm contains as a special instance, the proximal gradient descent when the graph $\mathcal G$ is a star-network.
+In this setting, by electing the first node as the master node (star center), the centralized PGD iterate